OSGeo/grass/lib/python/docs/src/pygrass_vector.rst

     Link(1, census, sqlite)
     >>> table = link.table()

-Here, ``DBlinks()`` is a class (:class:`~pygrass.vector.table.DBlinks`) that contains all the links of a vector map.
+Here, :class:`~pygrass.vector.table.DBlinks` is a class that contains all the links of a vector map.
 Each link is also a class (:class:`~pygrass.vector.table.Link`) that contains a specific link's parameters.
 The ``table()`` method of the link class return the linked table as a table object (:class:`~pygrass.vector.table.Table`).

 Geometry Classes
 ----------------

-The vector package also includes a number of geometry classes, including Area, Boundary, Centroid, Isle, Line, and Point classes.
+The vector package also includes a number of geometry classes, including :class:`~pygrass.vector.geometry.Area`, :class:`~pygrass.vector.geometry.Boundary`, :class:`~pygrass.vector.geometry.Centroid`, :class:`~pygrass.vector.geometry.Isle`, :class:`~pygrass.vector.geometry.Line`, and :class:`~pygrass.vector.geometry.Point` classes.
 Please consult the :mod:`~pygrass.vector.geometry` module for a complete list of methods for these classes, as there are many.
 Some basic examples are given below.

 Instantiate a Point object that could be 2 or 3D, default parameters are 0: ::